-The Allergy, Pulmonary and Critical Care Medicine Division at the UW School of Medicine and Public Health has ongoing basic and clinical research programs in abroad spectrum of disciplines including asthma and allergic diseases, cystic fibrosis, pulmonary hypertension, interstitial lung diseases, lung cancer and interventional pulmonology.
+The Allergy, Pulmonary and Critical Care Medicine Division at the UW School of Medicine and Public Health has ongoing basic and clinical research programs in abroad spectrum of disciplines, including acute lung injury, asthma and allergic diseases, cystic fibrosis, pulmonary hypertension, interstitial lung diseases, lung cancer and interventional pulmonology.

 Major research interests include:

 Basic studies of the role of inflammatory mediators in the pathogenesis of asthma are complemented with clinical research to identify more effective therapeutic strategies.

 Sleep disordered breathing.

 The role of inflammatory mediators is investigated in the pathogenesis of cystic fibrosis, graft rejection following lung transplantation, and aging.
 Clinical trials assess innovative approaches to modifying the inflammatory response to reduce lung injury.

 We have developed and tested innovative diagnostic strategies for the early detection of lung cancer.